MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 This topic explains how to provision a Dynamics 365 Commerce preview environment.

-Before you begin, we recommend that you skim through the entire topic to get an idea of what the process requires.
+Before you begin, we recommend that you take a quick scan through this topic to get an idea of what the process requires.

 > [!NOTE]
 > If you haven't yet been granted access to the Dynamics 365 Commerce preview, you can request preview access from the [Dynamics 365 Commerce website](https://aka.ms/Dynamics365CommerceWebsite).